reportportal/agent-python-behave/README.rst

 Logging
 ~~~~~~~

-For logging of the test item flow to Report Portal, please, use the python
+For logging of the test item flow to ReportPortal, please, use the python
 logging handler and logger class provided by extension like bellow:
 in environment.py: